art therapy session at newcircle as part of our adolescent eating disorder treatment program.

 Not sure which level fits?
 Start with a confidential assessment.
 We will review eating disorder symptoms, current functioning, medical stability, and your family’s needs to recommend the best treatment plan.

-What Treatment Looks Like at NewCircle
+What treatment looks like at NewCircle

 Families usually arrive with two questions: “Will my teen feel safe?” and “Will this actually help?”
 We deliver evidence-based treatment with warmth, structure, and clinical expertise.
 We do not shame teens into change.
 We build recovery through connection, skills, and consistency.